 Let’s start with the ultra basic: “What is a mortgage?”

 You’ve undoubtedly heard the word “mortgage” thrown around a million times.
-In the literal sense, it means “death pledge” in the French language, meaning the pledge is effectively terminated when paid off or the property is repossessed (foreclosed) if not paid as agreed.
+In the literal sense, it is defined as “death pledge” in the French language, meaning the mortgage is effectively terminated when paid off or the property is repossessed (foreclosed) if not paid as agreed.

-Others might refer to the mortgage as a trust deed, or deed of trust, which is a legal document that outlines the terms of the agreement.
+Others might refer to the mortgage as a trust deed, or deed of trust, which is a legal document that outlines the terms of the agreement between the homeowner and the lender.

 How Mortgages Work

-Regardless of the many terms and variations, a mortgage is essentially an agreement between a bank and a borrower to lend money in exchange for a piece of property.
+Regardless of the many terms, definitions, and variations, a mortgage is essentially an agreement between a bank and a borrower to lend money in exchange for a piece of property.
 It’s a fairly simple concept.

 Bank/Mortgage Lender —> Mortgage —> Borrower/Homeowner